Chapters

 “He’s clearly getting the help he needs,” Eli said, comforted by the presence of the priest.

 Sifer watched the interaction closely, noting that Neverember never met Three’s eye, and that the conversation was very brief.
 Three nodded once and walked away, his face as unreadable as ever.
-“Neverember’s asking for his autograph,” Sifer joked to Uther.
+“Neverember’s asking for his autograph,” Sifer joked to Uthar.

 “My father always told me,” Eli intoned, “When you are presented with food, eat, for you know now when you will be able to eat again.”

-“Wise,” Uther said, “But it’s time to leave.”
+“Wise,” Uthar said, “But it’s time to leave.”

 Neverdeath Graveyard